Adoration

 We know that asking you to take any amount of your time from your day is a sacrifice, but we are confident that this sacrifice of your time will be of great value to your spiritual life.
 St. Alphonsus Ligouri stated that “Of all devotions, that of adoring Jesus in the Blessed Sacrament is the greatest after the sacraments, the one dearest to God and the one most helpful to us.”
 This devotion is also particularly fitting given the Eucharistic Revival taking place in our country, where our Church has been seeking to return to a more intentional awareness of the role of the Eucharist in our lives.

-To participate in perpetual adoration with us, please contact Jean Dahl, our Adoration Coordinator, 402-731-3144, or Tim, Director of Parish Life, at 402-493-2186 ext.14.
+To participate in Eucharistic Adoration with us by signing up for a regular holy hour, please contact Jean Dahl, our Adoration Coordinator, 402-731-3144, or Tim Kerr, Director of Parish Life, at 402-493-2186 ext.14.

 MAKING THE MOST OF YOUR HOLY HOUR